SirGoodenough/HA_Blueprints/Scripts/Tasmota_EZ-Buttons.md

         to send the update command to all devices.

     topic_format:/name: Tasmota Topic Format
-        The format of your Tasmota devides has a default that most people use:
+        The format of your Tasmota devices has a default that most people use:
         '%prefix%/%topic%/'.

     ez_canary:/name: EZ Canary Button Tasmota